-Yes, building a business today means getting online, and getting online means learning some tools.
-There are some basics that need to be handled like how to get a website online, how to follow up with leads, how to deal with email marketing, how to take orders online, and so on.
+Yes, building a business today means getting online, and getting online means learning some software.
+There are some basics that need to be handled, like how to get a website online, how to follow up with leads, how to deal with email marketing, and how to take orders online.

-It doesn’t mean, though, that you must become an expert-level marketing tech guru who knows and uses a bag-full of the most cutting-edge technologies available.
+It doesn’t mean that you must become an expert-level marketing tech guru who knows and uses a bag full of the most cutting-edge technologies available.

-But, that’s what the many technology providers want you to believe.
+But, that’s what many single-point tool providers want you to believe.

-If you ask any single-point solution provider what the secret to business success is, they’ll tell you the story of how their tool unlocks the ultimate hidden power, without which you are doomed to be beaten by their other (smarter, insider, early-adopter) clients.
+If you ask any of them what the secret to business success is, they’ll tell you the story of how their tool unlocks the ultimate hidden power, without which you are doomed to be beaten by their other (smarter, insider, early-adopter) clients.

-It may sound odd coming from the CEO of an industry-leading marketing and business automation software company, and maybe it’s risky for me to say so, but in my experience success is created most often not by tech-tricks, but by doing really well with the basics.
+It may sound odd coming from the CEO of a software company, and maybe it’s risky for me to say so, but in my experience it’s true.

 - Is your product or service the best it can be?
 Are you providing the most value?